AdguardTeam/Scriptlets/README.md

 ### <a id="nowebrtc"></a> nowebrtc

 Disables WebRTC by overriding `RTCPeerConnection`.
-The overriden function will hit every attempt to create a new connection.
+The overriden function will log every attempt to create a new connection.

 **Syntax**
 ```